duynguyen76/best-seller-book-analysis/README.md

 ###  What We Learned:
 - **Handling the imbalanced datasets**
 - **Text data holds a lot of predictive power** — even simple TF-IDF scoring can reveal big differences in language between successful and average books.
-- **Data visualization is key** for spotting trends and outliers you can’t see in raw numbers.
+- **Data visualization is key** for spotting trends and outliers you can’t see in raw numbers.in consumer markets.
-- **Clustering adds structure** to complex datasets and can help categorize patterns in consumer markets.
-- Being a bestseller isn’t just about content — it's also about language, branding, and potentially timing.
+- **How to use and upload file into Github**

   ---